-Trying to Port Out – it is not easy in India - Mobile Number Portability is an excellent service and is a pro-consumer practice, but the reality is different and how operators are manipulating the rules to keep the customers on their network is saddening.
+Trying to Port Out – it is not easy in some cases.
+Mobile Number Portability is an excellent service and is a pro-consumer practice.
+But for some users, the reality is different and how operators manipulate the rules to keep the customers on their network is saddening.

-Suppose you have a problem with network coverage or you are moving from one state to another, or you simply want to use another operator's service.
-MNP is the easy solution to bank on that doesn’t require you to change your priceless number.
+If you have a problem with network coverage or monthly bill – MNP is an easy solution that doesn’t require you to change your mobile number.

 MNP Port Out Issues – Let’s Find Some Solutions.